 Should I put the clutch down at the same time as the brake?

 The blog has been getting hits from www.pistonheads.com (hi guys) as a result of a thread asking precisely this.
-As the DSA guidelines say, doing so is not automatically a fault – but it depends on the car and the manufacturer’s recommendations.
+As DVSA guidelines say, doing so is not automatically a fault – but it depends.

-What does common sense say?
-Well, if you put the clutch down first, the car will surge forward – especially downhill – and the brakes will subsequently have to do all the work (and a lot more of it!).
+If you put the clutch down first, the car will free-wheel (or surge forward if going downhill), and the brakes will subsequently have to do all the work (and a lot more of it!).
 At the very least, you’ll stop over a longer distance, and that is no good for the woman with the pushchair you were reacting to.
 We can easily say that you must not de-clutch first.

 If you hit the clutch and brake at exactly the same time it is highly likely that you will release the clutch plates before the brakes have started to grip significantly – and it will vary from car to car depending on clutch wear and pedal adjustment.
 In a panic situation this could easily lead to a longer stop.